Marilyn Musgrave: Second Amendment rights

 Musgrave strongly opposes gun control and successfully passed an amendment prohibiting the enforcement of a federal requirement to sell trigger locks with all handguns.
 She is the founder of the 2nd Amendment Caucus and is working to protect gun manufacturers and dealers from certain types of lawsuits.

-Musgrave is a close ally of the Gun Owners of America (GOA) a firearms lobbying group considered to be more strictly opposed to gun control than the National Rifle Association.
+Musgrave is a close ally of the Gun Owners of America (GOA).
 Another close ally of Musgrave's from her state legislative days is Dudley Brown, who directs the Colorado wing of the GOA, the Rocky Mountain Gun Owners.

 On September 25, 2004, Musgrave was a special guest speaker at the 19th annual Gun Rights Policy Conference awards luncheon, where she was named "Gun Rights Legislator of the Year."

 Home schooling

 Musgrave advocates changing the laws to lend more support to families who home-school their children.
 According to her website, she believes that government intrudes too much on family affairs.
 Musgrave home schooled one of her children, as well.

 Musgrave is closely linked to the Home School Legal Defense Association (HSLDA).
 Also, members of Generation Joshua, an HSLDA branch that tries to involve youth in politics, were sent to Musgrave's district in the final hours of the 2006 campaign.